Yichang Hubei, China Travel Guide

 Baijiu (白酒), a strong Chinese liquor, is consumed.
 Local beers like Tsingtao and Harbin are popular.

 Tea (green tea, local Yihong black tea), soy milk, fruit juices.
-Mooncakes during Mid-Autumn Festival, glutinous rice cakes, seasonal fruits.
+Mooncakes during Mid-Autumn Festival, glutinous rice cakes, fruits in season.

-Options exist in the city's 5-star hotels (Crowne Plaza, Wanda Realm).
-These establishments feature sophisticated Chinese cuisine, occasionally with international options.
+Options are present in the city's 5-star hotels (Crowne Plaza, Wanda Realm).
+These establishments feature sophisticated Chinese cuisine, sometimes with international options.

 Numerous mid-range restaurants are scattered across the city.
-They provide a good balance of quality, ambiance, and price.
+They present a good balance of quality, ambiance, and price.

 These options are abundant throughout Yichang, near residential areas, local markets, and smaller side streets.